-Simulated Hurricane Losses A simulation of n = 727 losses from a hurricane loss generator for a sample data set of Maryland and Delaware exposures will be used as an example of some of the issues that arise in copula estimation.
-As the emphasis is on the copula, not the marginal severities, the simulated losses were converted to probabilities by dividing the loss ranks for each state by n + 1 = 728.
-The probability pairs were grouped into 20 intervals of 5% probability in each state for the graph.
+A simulation of n=727 losses from a hurricane loss generator for a sample data set of Maryland and Delaware exposures will be used as an example of some of the issues that arise in copula estimation.
+As the emphasis is on the copula, not the marginal severities, the simulated losses were converted to probabilities by dividing the loss ranks for each state by n+1=728.
+The probability pairs were grouped into 20 intervals of 5% probability in each state for the graph here.
 The graph in Figure 17 shows there is a positive relationship between the loss probabilities for the two states, with some degree of concentration near (0,0) and (1,1).
 This is given in table form in Appendix C. A scatter plot of the empirical probabilities is shown in Figure 18.

-The usual estimate for the Kendall tau is to compute the average value over all pairs of observations (u_i, v_i) , (u_j, v_j) , i < j of sign $[(u_i - u_j)(v_i - v_j)]$.
-In this case the estimate is $\tau = 0.4545$.
+The usual estimate for the Kendall tau is to compute the average value over all pairs of observations $(u_i,v_i)$ , $(u_j,v_j)$ , i < j of sign[ $(u_i - u_j)(v_i - v_j)$ ].
+In this case the estimate is $\tau = .4545$ .
 An empirical copula can also be built at each point by counting the other points that are less in both states.
-As there are n - 1other pairs, the count divided by n - 1 can be taken as an estimate of the copula at that point.
-For this data, the maximum empirical copula value is 0.9821 and the average is 0.36367.
+As there are n-1 other pairs, the count divided by n-1 can be taken as an estimate of the copula at that point.
+For this data, the maximum empirical copula value is 0.9821 and the average is 0.36363.
 Four times this less 1 is another estimate of tau, and this also is 0.4545.

-Empirical L and R functions can be computed similarly.
-An estimate for L(z) can be obtained as C(z,z)/z, where C(z,z) is MD & DE JOINT EMPIRICAL PROBABILITIES computed as the proportion of pairs with u and v both less than z.
-Then with this C, R is estimated by R(z) = [1 - 2z + C(z,z)]/(1-z).
+tained as C(z,z)/z where C(z,z) is computed as the proportion of pairs with u and v both less than z.
+Then with this C, R is estimated by by R(z) = [1 - 2z + C(z,z)]/(1 - z).
 These functions are graphed in Figure 19.
 The limiting values L and R are problematic immediately, in that they appear to be positive, yet much less than tau.
-All the copulas reviewed above have either R = 0 or $R > \tau$.
+All the copulas reviewed above have either R=0 or R> $\tau$ .
 The tails are fairly symmetrical, which poses additional fitting difficulties for single-tailed copulas like the HRT, PP Max, and Clayton.
 The Frank and normal copulas are thus likely to fit best, even though they are too light in the extreme tails.
-DE VERSUS MD COPULA
+An empirical cumulative tau can also be calculated.
+For each z, the empirical C(u,v) can be computed for each (u,v) pair with both u and v less than z.
+Then the average of these values estimates the average copula in the square from (0,0) to (z,z).
+This divided by C(z,z),

+Its graph in Figure 20 is not like the J(z) for any of the copulas for small values of z, but the empirical calculation is based on few points when z is small.
+For larger z it is most similar to the almost linear J of the Frank copula.
+Empirical L and R functions can be computed similarly.
+An estimate for L(z) can be ob-